-Disposable absorbent underwear products, sometimes called “adult diapers” or briefs, help caregivers to manage incontinence in aging loved ones.
-These products are not a treatment for incontinence, rather they are a tool to help keep symptoms from interfering with one’s daily life.
-There are plenty of incontinence supplies to choose from but finding the right one can be tricky.
+Disposable absorbent underwear products, sometimes called “adult diapers” or briefs, help those living with urinary incontinence and/or bowel incontinence keep their symptoms from interfering with daily life.
+There are many kinds of incontinence supplies to choose from, but finding the right one can be tricky.

 Receiving an Incontinence Diagnosis

 If a senior is experiencing a loss of bladder or bowel control, it is very important to consult a medical professional who can properly diagnose the type of incontinence, rule out any serious underlying causes and recommend treatment options.
 Even if behavioral changes, medications, surgery or other interventions are appropriate, a senior will may still need to use incontinence supplies to manage leaks and continue participating in their normal routines.

 Finding the Right Diaper for Adults with Incontinence

 There are many factors to consider when choosing an absorbent product, including:

 - Leakage type (e.g., urinary incontinence, fecal incontinence, or both)

 - Leakage amount and corresponding absorbency and coverage levels

 - Flexibility to accommodate one’s varying activity levels